 About WendyThis author has not yet filled in any details.

 9.30 to 11 am in Dean House and crèche is available - you would be most welcome - if you intend to come with young children and you haven't been before, please let Fiona Wright know to ensure we have enough crèche helpers.
 We continue on the study series on "The 'I am' sayings of Jesus Christ" - a Scripture Union lifebuilder study book.
-The third one is "I am the light" - Direction - John 8:12-30.
+The fourth one is "I am the Good Shepherd" - Security - John 10:1-21.
 Further details please contact the office 0141 776 1046

 Come along to the church on Saturday 16th December between 4:00 and 5:30pm.
 Be transported back to Bethlehem of long ago when you enter Lenzie Union church hall ... and a busy street with lots of fun filled things to do... crafts, games, refreshments, drama …. fun for all the family!
 The Camel Trail ends here so bring your completed forms if you can.
 Entry free!
 All welcome!

 10am at Dean House Have you got all your Christmas presents?
 Still looking for that one special one but can't get to the shops?
 Or maybe you have more stuff than you need and you are wondering if you could sell them?
 Why not come along to Silver Surfers and find out how to buy and sell online.
 Whilst it may not be the same experience as browsing around Buchanan Galleries, it can be convenient on occasions.
 And payments can be made in a safe and secure fashion.
 ROC Silver Surfers, Thursday, 13th December, Dean House, 10am for a full discussion on online buying and selling plus coffee and cake (donations requested for charity).
 For more information, contact Clare Robertson, 07789425547 or firstname.lastname@example.org